sylassb/CurrencyConverter/README.md

 <b><i>Description</b></i>

-Following instructions from the challenge proposed by Digital Innovation One, I built an app seeking to introduce architectural design pattern MVVM.
+Following instructions from the challenge proposed by Digital Innovation One, I built an Android app seeking to introduce architectural design pattern MVVM.
 The main objective of the challenge is to consume an API to access real-time currency conversion rates.
 For this I used a Free API that makes available the conversion rates published by the European Central Bank https://exchangeratesapi.io/.
 As a challenge I also used the Dagger-Hilt library for dependency injection.

 <b>Technologies used</b>